YuLiumt/Einstein-Toolkit/docs/GW/Introduction.md

 **Ground-based gravitational wave interferometers**
 ___

+The high frequency band includes frequencies in the approximate range $1 \mathrm { Hz } \lesssim f \lesssim 10 ^ { 4 } \mathrm { Hz }$.
+This frequency band is observable with the new generation of ground-based gravitational wave interferometers.

 ![-w1221](media/15509881364976.jpg)

 A passing gravitational wave will distort the relative length of the two arms, and will therefore modify the interference pattern of the two returning light beams.